What Two Numbers Multiply to 36? A Deep Dive into Factors and Multiplication

 - 6 x 6

 This method is systematic and relatively quick for smaller numbers like 36.
-However, as the target number increases, this process becomes more laborious.
+That said, as the target number increases, this process becomes more laborious.
 It's a great approach for building intuition and understanding the concept of factors.

 Prime Factorization: The Building Blocks of Numbers

 A more sophisticated and efficient method involves prime factorization.
-Prime numbers are whole numbers greater than 1 that have only two factors: 1 and themselves (e.g., 2, 3, 5, 7, 11...).
-Prime factorization is the process of expressing a number as the product of its prime factors.
+Prime numbers are whole numbers greater than 1 that have only two factors: 1 and themselves (e.g., 2, 3, 5, 7, 11...But ).
+Practically speaking, prime factorization is the process of expressing a number as the product of its prime factors.
 This method provides a unique and fundamental representation of any number.

 Let's prime factorize 36: